rVSaxena/RL-CarGameAI/README.md

 plays game_v1.

 ## The game:
-A numpy based simple physics game where a point unit mass is to be navigated on a course.
+A staggeringly simple physics game where a point unit mass is to be navigated on a course.
 The course has 2 types of positions: On-track and Off-track.
 The aim is to never collide with the on-track/off-track interface, and drive.